stehrn/tradebook/SQL.md

 (source [Martin Fowler](https://martinfowler.com/bliki/OrmHate.html))

-ORMs are great if you want to focus on your Java object model and avoid getting near anything that looks like sql; Martin Fowler provides a [good critique](https://martinfowler.com/bliki/OrmHate.html) of ORMs and points towards a non-relational database alternative - noSQL. noSQL, as the name implies, has no schema as such, for our trading application we'd probably store some sort of json representation of trades and positions like we saw in the first article:
+ORMs are great if you want to focus on your Java object model and avoid getting near anything that looks like sql.
+Using an ORM means less code, with a lot of it been annotation and config driven.
+But if your data access patterns start to increase in complexity, or you need to squeeze out some extra performance, expect to start to mix in some "real" sql, which obviously dilutes the value of the ORM.
+Martin Fowler provides a [good critique](https://martinfowler.com/bliki/OrmHate.html) of ORMs and points towards a non-relational database alternative - [noSQL](https://en.wikipedia.org/wiki/NoSQL)...

+noSQL, as the name implies, is non-SQL or non relational - data is not stored in tables - how data is stored depends on the choice of database, the main types are: key/value, document, graph, and object based.
+For our trading application we'd probably store some sort of json document representation of trades and positions like we saw in the first article:

 ```
 { "book": "US Eq Flow", "instrument": "TSLA", "quantity": 290, "price": 156,950
   "trades" [
-     { "id:" 8, "quantity": -10, "counterparty": "Third Rock Investments"},
+     { "id:" 8, "quantity": -10, "counterparty": "Third Rock"},
      { "id:" 7, "quantity": 200, "counterparty": "Blue Sky"},
-     { "id:" 6, "quantity": 50, "counterparty": "Third Rock Investments"},
+     { "id:" 6, "quantity": 50, "counterparty": "Third Rock"},
-     { "id:" 5, "quantity": -50, "counterparty": "Third Rock Investments"},
+     { "id:" 5, "quantity": -50, "counterparty": "Third Rock"},
-     { "id:" 4, "quantity": 100, "counterparty": "Third Rock Investments"},
+     { "id:" 4, "quantity": 100, "counterparty": "Third Rock"},
   ]
 }
 ```
-Having no rigid schema can help with data and applications that are evolving - its easier to add something to a json message compared to adding a new column to a database table - e.g. we might decide to track settlement in the trade, to do so we just add this to any new json entries (note how old entries remain the same):
+Storing documents can help with data and applications that are evolving - its easier to add something to a json document compared to adding a new column to a database table - e.g. we might decide to track settlement with the main trade details, to do so we just add this to any new json documents (note how old entries remain the same):
 ```
 { "book": "US Eq Flow", "instrument": "TSLA", "quantity": 290, "price": 156,950
   "trades" [
       ...
-     { "id:" 8, "quantity": -10, "counterparty": "Third Rock Investments"},
+     { "id:" 8, "quantity": -10, "counterparty": "Third Rock"},
-     { "id:" 9, "quantity": -10, "counterparty": "Third Rock Investments", "settlement": "T+2"}
+     { "id:" 9, "quantity": -10, "counterparty": "Third Rock", "settlement": "T+2"}
 ```
-noSQL databases are also easy to scale horizontally, often run as a distributed cluster providing resilience - the cost here is giving up the 'C' of ACID (Consistency) and relying instead on _eventual_ consistency.
+noSQL databases are easy to scale horizontally, often run as a distributed cluster providing resilience - the cost here is giving up the 'C' of ACID (Consistency) and relying instead on _eventual_ consistency.
 You'd have to think hard about using noSQL for a trading application that can have complex reporting queries and high transaction rates, whilst not adhering to ACID properties could mean losing real money.
 There are techniques to handle some of these issues and noSQL is still worth serious consideration.

 Since our trading app already has a database model lets choose the 'ORM-alternative' database library [jOOQ Object Oriented Querying (jOOQ)](https://www.jooq.org), its tag-line sums it up - "the easiest way to write SQL in Java".
 The maven project [pom](pom.xml) contains a profile to auto-generate Java source - it  points to the schema file and the package name and directory for the generated source to be written to; to generate run:
 ```